Wakara's War: During the war

 The Utes gave the members of the LDS Church various chances to pay for their wrongdoings, yet many times the church members could not provide what the Utes asked for, or they did not believe that they owed the Utes anything.
 So, the battles would continue from the latter part of 1853 to early 1854.
 Then, Chief Wakara decided that he wanted to stop the violence and make peace with the settlers.
 So, on multiple occasions he attempted at making peace.
 However, Chief Wakara wanted payments through cattle, guns, whiskey, and many gifts if peace were to be made.
 On May 11, 1854, the war was officially ended.
 Chief Wakara and Brigham Young met and came to an agreement and decided to end the bloodshed.
 The specifics of the agreement are not exactly known, as there is no copy of the proceedings of the treaty to be found.
 However, there have been some pieces of evidence that show that there were some gifts given for horses that had been stolen.

-The Repercussions of the war
+Repercussions of the war

 Although the war had officially ended, that did not mean that there would be no violence between the Utes and the settlers.
 Chief Wakara would end up dying in 1855, and the peace would then be lost again.
 The bloodshed between the settlers would continue in following years.

 Members of the LDS Church and the Utes would find themselves in conflict again during the Tintic War, which took place just a year after the death of Chief Wakara.
 Although the war was not primarily between the two groups, yet the Utes were stealing some livestock of the settlers, which would lead to the violence.
 They would also meet again in the Black Hawk War a few years later.
 The violence finally stopped when the U.S. Government removed the Native Americans from the area, effectively stopping the bloodshed between the settlers and the Utes.